-The current state is that Zika is a mild disease that affects a very small percentage of travelers, and the disease is relatively easy to avoid if properly informed.
+The current state is that Zika is a mild disease that affects a very small percentage of travelers (most concerning for pregnant women), has been declining greatly in Costa Rica, and the disease is relatively easy to avoid if properly informed.

 A family vacation, honeymoon or adventure trip to Costa Rica is supposed to be fun and worry-free.
 These types of vacations are recommended for our health, longevity, and well-being.
 We are encouraged to get out and explore the world and experience different places and culture in life.